A Brief Primer on Stairs – Types, Parts, and Stair Design Ideas

 The first home my wife and I owned was a brick Queen Anne built around 1900.
 I opened my first office there, in the attic.

-Stairs are probably already a part of your daily home life – you go up and down them constantly, carrying laundry baskets, sleeping children, furniture; stepping over toys, pets, shoes…
+Stairs are probably already a part of your daily home life, too – you go up and down them constantly, carrying laundry baskets, sleeping children, furniture; stepping over toys, pets, shoes…

-But as familiar as we are with using stairs, we’re not nearly as familiar with how they fit into the design of a home – stairs are expensive, complex three-dimensional constructions that take up a lot of space and are highly regulated by building codes.
+And even though we’re very familiar with using stairs, we’re not nearly as familiar with how they fit into the design of a home – stairs are expensive, complex three-dimensional constructions that take up a lot of space and are highly regulated by building codes.

-And stairs can play a much larger role in a home than simple function; stairs can be sculpture; stairs can celebrate movement; and stairs can even be dramatic – what movie buff doesn’t know the “staircase scene” from 1939’s Gone With The Wind?; Mary Poppins sliding up the banister; or the moving staircases in Harry Potter and the Sorcerer’s Stone?
+Stairs can also play a much larger role in a home than simple function; stairs can be sculpture; stairs can celebrate movement; and stairs can even be dramatic – what movie buff doesn’t know the “staircase scene” from 1939’s Gone With The Wind?; Mary Poppins sliding up the banister; or the moving staircases in Harry Potter and the Sorcerer’s Stone?

 All stairs are made from a unique set of parts with peculiar names that are often confused.